THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

 The porch, a liminal place, offered her both.
 It was part of her creative ecosystem.
 It turns out that all writers have one, whether or not they know it.

 In the view the porch gave onto the street, she could watch, half-hidden behind some trellised roses and a large forsythia.
-But if she so chose, she could also interact with neighbors: call out to Laura Macy, walking her dog, or listen quietly as Susan and Rick Whalen’s children played, riding a skateboard over the improvised jump that the sycamore tree roots had created by bumping up a slab of sidewalk.
+But if she so chose, she could also interact with neighbors: call out to Laura Macy, walking her dog, or listen quietly as Susan and Rick Whalen’s children rode a skateboard over the improvised jump that a sycamore’s roots had created by bumping up a slab of sidewalk.

 Year after year, the porch was one of her favorite things about the house on 29 Elm.